 The midsole of these shoes features Adidas’ popular BOOST cushioning

-The textile material upper found in these shoes help them to fit around the wearer’s foot snugly, providing the consumer with a fit that feels like a second skin.
+The textile material upper found in the Adidas Predator Tango 18.1 shoes help them to fit around the wearer’s foot snugly, providing the consumer with a fit that feels like a second skin.
 The sock-like design of the upper helps athletes to feel they have more control of their feet (and the ball) on the field or in the streets.
 The upper is anatomically-designed to imitate your actual heel shape.
 The central lacing system provides athletes with the ability to adjust the fit of their shoes to their desired amount of tightness.

-Nearly all of the online reviews that we read while researching for this review praised how comfortable this shoe is.
+Nearly all of the online reviews that we read while researching for this review praised how comfortable the Adidas Predator Tango 18.1 is.
 They fit well right out of the box and provide a second skin feeling.
 Some comments mentioned they felt like sliding into a pair of slippers.
 Many reviewers loved the versatility of this shoe – that it can be worn on the field or in the streets as a lifestyle shoe.
 The central lacing system adds to the comfort level, as consumers have the control of choosing how tight or loose they want their shoes to fit.

 The Predator Tango 18.1 trainers are stylish and made to play soccer